 The most common type of percentile used, dividing the observed values into quarters.
 There are three quartiles: Q1 divides at 25%, Q2 at 50% (the median) and Q3 at 75%.

 The difference between the first and third quartiles of a variable (Q3 – Q1).
 This is the preferred measure of variation where there is a skewed distribution, in order to disregard outliers.

 The dispersion of the data from the mean.
 Variance measures the sum of the difference (deviation) between each observation and the mean.
 We have to square each of these deviations to keep them as positive values, if we didn’t the variance would always sum to zero.

-In Excel, VAR.P is the function to use if you have the full population available or VAR.S to estimate the variance if you just have a sample.
+In Excel, VAR.P is the function to use if you have the full population available alternatively VAR.S or VAR will estimate the variance if you just have a sample.